Hope of Israel Ministries (Ecclesia of YEHOVAH):

 When Isaiah 9:6 is PROPERLY translated, it agrees TOTALLY with all the other inspired scriptures of YEHOVAH God.
 It was not the inspired prophets of YEHOVAH God who were trying to teach of a pre-existent god-savior.
 It was the PAGAN GREEK TRANSLATORS, adding to or deleting from the ORIGINAL inspired word of YEHOVAH God, who caused this grave ERROR to be taught to the entire deceived "Christian" world as "doctrine."

 Isaiah 9:6 does NOT prove that the Messiah was a pre-existing God who co-existed with the Father during Old Testament times.
-Rather, it was a PROPHECY of a child to be born who would eventually assume the mantle of government and be given many offices -- some of which are mentioned in this scripture.
+Rather, it was a PROPHECY of a child to be born who would eventually assume the mantle of government over Israel and be given many offices -- some of which are mentioned in this scripture.

 What Does Malachi 3:1 Say?